johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.5 Towered Airport Operations.md

 	5. [[FAR 91.123 Compliance with ATC]]
 8. Taxiing Procedure
 	1. Receiving and recording [[ATIS]]
-	2. Airport and taxiway familiarization
+	2. Airport and taxiway familiarization - Have your taxi diagram out when taxiing
 	3. Taxi instructions/clearances
 	4. [[Runway Incursion]]
-6. Takeoff clearances: hold short, line-up-and-wait, cleared for takeoff
+9. Takeoff clearances: hold short, line-up-and-wait, cleared for takeoff
-7. Departure and Arrival Procedures and Communication at Home Airport
+10. Departure and Arrival Procedures and Communication at Home Airport
 	1. Listen to LiveATC for local radio calls
-8. Radio Issues
+11. Radio Issues
 	1. Stuck microphones -- how to detect, how to respond
 	2. [[Light Gun Signals]]
 		1. Example